Monsoft-Solutions/model-context-protocols/packages/mcp-github-project-manager/README.md

 ./github-project-manager.sh
 ```

-This script will automatically load the GitHub token from the `.env` file and start the server.
+This script will automatically look for the `.env` file in both the `dist` folder and the project root, and load the environment variables before starting the server.

 #### Using Node.js